ASTM D1003 Haze and Luminous Transmittance of Transparent Plastics

 Total Hemispherical Luminous Transmittance Measurement

-For ASTM D1003, a transparent specimen is positioned away from the integrating sphere’s entrance port for regular luminous transmittance measurement.
-If hazy, it’s placed at the entrance port for total hemispherical luminous transmittance estimation.
+The analyst positions the transparent specimen away from the integrating sphere’s entrance port to measure regular luminous transmittance.
+If the specimen is hazy, the analyst places it at the entrance port to estimate total hemispherical luminous transmittance.

 Scope of ASTM D1003